YourePrettyGood/PIBv1_manuscript/ANALYSIS.md

 in the Nextflow pipeline [`smcpp.nf`](/Analysis_Pipelines/smcpp.nf).
 The config used can be found [here](/Configs/Used/SMCpp/PIBv1_smcpp.config).

-One note: The config was for a previous version of the `smcpp.nf` pipeline that simultaneously ran MSMC2 and CHIMP on the same data (though with bugs in the MSMC2 pipeline).
-The `smcpp.nf` pipeline found in this repository contains the same SMC++ steps as the previous pipeline, but the MSMC2 and CHIMP sections have been refactored out.
-The `msmc2.nf` pipeline found here is a result of that refactoring, though with bugs fixed and extended to two-population runs for cross-coalescence rate analysis as well as MSMC-IM.
-Neither the MSMC2 nor CHIMP results are included in the current draft of the manuscript.
+> [!NOTE]
+> The config was for a previous version of the `smcpp.nf` pipeline that
+> simultaneously ran MSMC2 and CHIMP on the same data (though with bugs in the
+> MSMC2 pipeline).
+The `smcpp.nf` pipeline found in this repository contains the
+> same SMC++ steps as the previous pipeline, but the MSMC2 and CHIMP sections
+> have been refactored out.
+The `msmc2.nf` pipeline found here is a result of
+> that refactoring, though with bugs fixed and extended to two-population runs
+> for cross-coalescence rate analysis as well as MSMC-IM.
+Neither the MSMC2 nor
+> CHIMP results are included in the current draft of the manuscript.

 Dependencies used: